openshift/enhancements/enhancements/management-workload-partitioning.md

 best-effort workloads that are not identified as management workloads.

-We want the isolation to be in place from the initial buildout of the cluster, to ensure predictable behavior.
+We want the isolation to be in place from the initial buildout of the cluster, to ensure predictable behavior and to ensure that the cluster can fully operate with workload partitioning.
 Therefore, the feature must be enabled during installation.
 To enable the feature, the user will specify the set of CPUs to run all management workloads.
 When the management CPU set is not defined, the feature will be completely disabled.

 We generally want components to opt-in to workload partitioning and especially to being considered management workloads.
-Therefore, for a regular pod to be considered to contain a management workload it must be labeled with a *workload annotation*, `workload.openshift.io/{target}`.
-For now, we will focus on targeting the management workloads via `workload.openshift.io/management`, but will use a syntax that supports other types of workloads that may be defined in future enhancements.
+Therefore, for a regular pod to be considered to contain a management workload it must be labeled with an annotation configuring its *workload type*, `workload.openshift.io/{workload-type}`.
+For now, we will focus on management workloads via `workload.openshift.io/management`, but will use a syntax that supports other types of workloads that may be defined in future enhancements.

-We want to be able to differentiate between "hard" and "soft" partitioning requests.
+We want to be able to differentiate between "hard" and "soft" partitioning requests for workload types.
 We also want to be able to support other partitioning parameters in the future.
-Therefore, workload partitioning settings will use an annotation with a JSON value (see below for details).
+Therefore, workload type settings will use an annotation with a JSON value (see below for details).

 We want to treat all OpenShift components as management workloads,